-Subaccounts in your Casa App allow you to have multiple multisig keysets (wallets) within a single Casa account.
-Subaccounts allow you to safely keep your bitcoin separated in different pools.
+Subaccounts in Casa App allow you to have multiple multisig wallets within a single Casa account.
+Subaccounts allow you to keep your your funds separated in different pools.

-While having a subaccount in your Casa App is optional, there are several reasons why you may want to have an additional keyset in your app.
+While having a subaccount in Casa App is optional, there are several reasons why you may want to have an additional wallet:

-- You’re HODLing for different different goals or different people, and want to track these balances individually
+- You’re HODLing for different goals or different people, and want to track these balances individually

-- You’ve earned some BTC pseudonymously (i.e. from mining), and don’t want to mix that with coins you’ve bought on an exchange
+- You’ve earned some of your coins pseudonymously (e.g., from mining), and don’t want to mix them with coins you’ve bought on an exchange

-Since you'll be using the same keys for your subaccount as you use for your primary multisig account (you won't be adding additional keys for this new wallet), you'll first need to create your primary Bitcoin multisig wallet.
+Since you'll be using the same keys for your subaccount as you use for your primary multisig account (you won't be adding additional keys for this new wallet), you'll first need to create your primary Basic Multisig wallet.

-Once your primary multisig wallet is set up (or if it's set up already), you would:
+Once your Basic Multisig wallet is set up (or if it's set up already), you would:

 - Swipe up on your multisig keyset

 - Tap the “...” at top right button